This project is an offspring of the project (see below).

 and a presentation in the - portal.

-Current funding is through: the Program PICS (Projets Internationaux de Coopération Scientifique), , 2017-2019
+Recent funding was through: the Program PICS (Projets Internationaux de Coopération Scientifique), , 2017-2019

 and the Centre de Développement Technologique, , & , 2019.